-What to Expect the First Night After a Spay or Neuter
+What to Expect After Neutering or Spaying a Dog

 Unless veterinarians have twenty four-hour care at their facility, most veterinarians prefer to send pets home for direct observation by their people.
 Here’s what you need to know: